Reynouts/AoC21/README.md

 caching (lru vs own dict doesn't matter that much).

 ## [--- Day 22: Reactor Reboot ---](http://adventofcode.com/2021/day/22)
+Difficulty increases this day!
+We need to find intersections of cubes and try to keep track of which points are on (or turned off again).
+There are big cubes, small cubes and I don't know how many times they could overlap.
+First intuïtion was to subtract the intersection off-cube from the on-cube by subdividing the on-cube in smaller cubes and "delete" the intersecting cubes, but this became hairy quite fast.
+So I "layered" the intersecting cubes, to phase out the on (or off cube).
+This way no subdividing is necessary.
+Definately not an easy one.

 ## [--- Day 23: Amphipod ---](http://adventofcode.com/2021/day/23)
+Loved this one, but didn't solve it programmatically (yet).
+Just implemented it as a console game, keep track of the score and previous states (to easy undo) and played around to get the right answers!
+Easy this way, progamatically probably a bit trickier to get a pathfinding algorithm with constaints.
+Maybe later.. but I feel more for making this console game more complete :-D

 ## [--- Day 24: Arithmetic Logic Unit ---](http://adventofcode.com/2021/day/24)
+Implemented the operations and tried to find some logic in the output, but that didn't went anywhere.
+Decomposed the input and made a bit more sense, but still nowhere near an answer.
+But wait, there are not 14 different "patterns" but only 2 with different constants.
+Hmm, there is something in that.
+Don't feel like it to assemble this by hand in excel.

+-- revisited on day 25 -- Unfortunately couldn't finish it within 24 hours.
+So I didn't complete my objective on this day.
+But this can be done with hand and paper.
+Didn't feel to do it that way and went down the rabbit hole and made a more "generic" solution (probably won't work on all inputs, not sure).

 ## [--- Day 25: Sea Cucumber ---](http://adventofcode.com/2021/day/25)
+Nice classic AoC puzzle to end this year.
+Loved this one, but didn't spend too much time on it, cause I had to do day 24 still.
+This was a nice one for a visualisation!
+But have to put that on the list again for next year.

+It was a great year!
+Easy start in the first weeks and from day 19 a shift, which cost me a lot of time and sleep.
+Enjoyed the stories, classic AoC puzzles, braindrain reading, struggling with debugging, discussions about the most performant code in the first days (and really caring about it in later days) and the private leaderboards (because I can't compete with the global leaderboard; I won't set an alarm anymore, because I know I'm too slow.)

+See you in 2022!!